 Watch Razorlight play Golden Touch live in the Radio X session studio.

 After forming in 2002, Alex Turner and co. developed a loyal following through playing live gigs in their native Sheffield and handing out CDs.

-16 years later and they're still entertaining audiences across the globe.
+Nearly two decades later and they're still entertaining audiences across the globe.